harness/terraform-provider-harness/docs/guides/usage-scopes.md

 ---
 subcategory: ""
-page_title: "Configuring usage scopes - Harness Provider"
+page_title: "Configuring usage scopes"
 description: |-
     An example of how to apply usage scopes to a resource.
 ---

-# Configure usage scopes for a resource
+# Configure usage scopes for resources

 There are a number of resources that can be scoped to a specific set of applications and environments.
 These include cloud providers, secrets, connectors, and more.
 Configuring it is the same across all of these resources.